 Set Screen Boundaries

 That being said, teens and tweens still need boundaries and limits to protect them.
 As their parents, it’s your job to make sure they are held accountable.
 This especially rings true when it comes to social media and technology.
 That’s why I’ve partnered with Bark – an incredible software built to protect your kids across ALL devices, and ALL social media apps.
-There’s a reasons why they are the leading parental control software, so use code WORDBIRD at checkout and get a 1 month free trial to find out why!
+There’s a reason why they are the leading parental control software, so use code WORDBIRD at checkout and get a 1-month free trial to find out why!

-Also check out these other articles on meeting the emotional needs of your kids.
+Also, check out these other articles on meeting the emotional needs of your kids.

 2. Recognize that healthy communication is the pivot point in your relationship with your kids